blockd/blockd-server/README.md

 nc localhost 11311
 ```

 The node server will respond and you've started a new session.
-To double-check commands are registering, try asking for some wisdowm:
+To start, let's try asking for some wisdom from a great philosopher:

 ```
 wisdom
 ```

 You will be immediately granted enlightenment.

 Next, you'll probably want to try acquiring a lock:

 ```
 lock HelloWorld
 ```

 The server should echo back the lock being acquired.

 If you want to see the current status, send the show command:

 ```
 show
 ```
 You will receive a list of currently acquired locks on the server.

 To release the lock, try the release command:

 ```
 release HelloWorld
 ```

-That will let go of the lock.
+That will let go of the lock, allowing subsequent requests access to it.

 From this simple functionality you can more easily coordinate resources between multiple applications distributed between many hosts.